 Pros and Cons of Sleeping on your Back

-- Back sleepers leave their face open to the ceiling, so they get fewer face wrinkles from their pillows than side and stomach sleepers, according to one CBS report.
+Back sleepers leave their face open to the ceiling while they sleep, so they get fewer facial wrinkles from their pillows than side and stomach sleepers.

 Now that you know the good and the bad of sleeping on your back, read on to find a mattress that helps accentuate the positive and minimize the negative.
 Our guide will help you answer questions like:

 - What mattress is most supportive for back sleepers?